Do I need to file a Self Assessment Tax Return?

 What information is needed to fill in a Self Assessment Tax Return?

 To fill in your Self Assessment Tax Return, make sure you have the following:

 - Details of all your untaxed income from the relevant tax year – including from self-employment, property and savings.

 - Your P60, P45 or P11D form if you’ve also been employed or received income where you were taxed at source

 - Details of any contributions to charity or pensions that could be eligible for tax relief

 - Records of expenses relating to your self-employed business

-What do I need to give my accountant for Self Assessment?
+What do I need to give my accountant or bookkeeper for Self Assessment?

-Your accountant will need the same information, documents and records as if you were filling in the return yourself.
+Your accountant or bookkeeper will need the same information, documents and records as if you were filling in the return yourself.
 Please refer to the list above.